-- 14 work-related traumatic injury fatalities were known to be associated with mobile plant during the period 2011-12 to 2015-16 (2.8 deaths per year on average).
-The highest recording year in the five-year period was 2012-13 with four fatalities.
-Three work-related traumatic injury fatalities involving mobile plant were notified to WorkSafe during 2015-16.
+- Twelve work-related traumatic injury fatalities were known to be associated with mobile plant during the period from 2012–13 to 2016–17 (2.4 deaths per year on average).
+The highest recording year in the five year period was 2012-13 with four fatalities.
+One work-related traumatic injury fatality involving mobile plant was notified to the department in 2016–17.

-- Six of these deaths were associated with Being hit by moving objects (three in 2011-12, one in 2012-13, one in 2014-15, and one in 2015-16).
-Multiple incidents involved Front-end loaders, log handling plant, other loading plant (three deaths) and Graders, dozers, snowploughs, other scraping plant (two deaths).
-One death involved the classification of Tractors, agricultural or otherwise.
+- Four of these deaths were associated with Being hit by moving objects (one in 2012–13, one in 2014–15, one in 2015–16, and one in 2016–17).
+Two deaths involved Graders, dozers, snowploughs, other scraping plant, one involved Front-end loaders, log handling plant, other loading plant and the fourth involved the classification of Tractors, agricultural or otherwise.

-- Five deaths were recorded in the Agriculture, Forestry and Fishing division, three in Construction, and three in the Mining division.
-The remaining three deaths were recorded in the Transport, Postal and Warehousing division, the Manufacturing division, and Public Administration & Safety division.
+- Five of the 12 fatalities were recorded in the Agriculture, Forestry and Fishing division, three in Construction, and three in the Mining division.
+The remaining two deaths were recorded in the Transport, Postal and Warehousing and Manufacturing industry divisions.

 - A further six work-related traumatic injury fatalities were associated with the mechanism classification Being hit by moving objects involving transport vehicles and the safe movement of such.
-Four involved Trucks, semi-trailers, lorries, one involved Motorised craft, and the sixth involved the classification of Cars, station wagons, vans, utilities.
-The fatalities were recorded in the following years: one in 2011-12, one in 2012-13, two in 2013-14, one in 2014-15, and one in 2015-16 who was a bystander.
+Four involved Trucks, semi-trailers, lorries, one involved Trains, and the sixth involved the classification of Cars, station wagons, vans, utilities.
+The fatalities were recorded in the following years: one in 2012–13, two in 2013–14, two in 2014–15, and one in 2015–16.

-- Of the mobile plant incidences reported during 2015-16p, over a third (36 per cent) resulted in 60 days or more lost from work compared to 33 per cent of LTI/Ds in 2011-12.
+- Of the mobile plant incidents reported during 2016–17p, more than a third (39 per cent) resulted in 60 days/shifts or more lost from work compared to 31 per cent of LTI/Ds in 2012–13.

-- 41 per cent of cases during 2015-16p are associated with the mechanism Muscular stress while handling objects other than lifting, carrying or putting down objects.
-Other common mechanisms of incident are Being hit by moving objects (13 per cent), Falls from a height (12 per cent), and Hitting stationary objects (seven per cent).
+- Forty-six per cent of cases during 2016–17p are associated with the mechanism Muscular stress while handling objects other than lifting, carrying or putting down objects.
+Other common mechanisms of incident are Being hit by moving objects (13.6 per cent), Falls from a height (11.1 per cent), and Hitting stationary objects (6.1 per cent).

 - The lower back, shoulder, knee and fingers are the most prevalent areas of the body affected by injuries involving mobile plant.
-In 2015-16p, the ranking order of these classifications changed to (in order or magnitude) Lower back (123 LTI/Ds), Knee (83), Shoulder (80) and Fingers (68).
+During 2016–17p, these classifications recorded 120, 92, 77, and 53 LTI/Ds respectively.
+All recorded reduction over the five year period.

-- In respect to the safe movement of vehicles, the mechanism of incident classification of Being hit by moving objects, which among other things includes being hit by moving vehicles or moving parts of operated equipment, recorded a 27.1 per cent reduction in LTI/Ds during 2015-16p compared to 2011-12 (from 133 to 97).
-The number of LTI/Ds did however rise when compared to 2014-15 the previous year (from 82 to 97 LTI/Ds).
+- In respect to the safe movement of vehicles, the mechanism of incident classification of Being hit by moving objects, which among other things includes being hit by moving vehicles or moving parts of operated equipment, recorded a 14.5 per cent reduction in LTI/Ds during 2016–17p compared to 2012–13 (from 117 to 100).
+The number of LTI/Ds did however rise when compared to 2015–16 the previous year (from 95 to 100 LTI/Ds).

-- The proportion of severe cases (LTI/Ds 60+ days/shifts lost from work) of Being hit by moving objects involving mobile plant and the safe movement of vehicles also reduced over the same five-year period, from 29 to 24 per cent.
-The highest proportion of severe LTI/Ds was recorded in 2014-15 (35 per cent).
+- The proportion of severe cases (LTI/Ds 60+ days/shifts lost from work) of Being hit by moving objects involving mobile plant and the safe movement of vehicles increased over the same five year period, from 24 to 40 per cent.

-- The most common natures of injury associated with Being hit by moving objects involving mobile plant and the safe movement of vehicles over the five-year reporting period were Contusion, bruising and superficial crushing, Other fractures, not elsewhere classified, and Laceration or open wound not involving traumatic amputation accounting for 29, 23, and 17 per cent of LTI/Ds respectively.
+- The most common natures of injury associated with Being hit by moving objects involving mobile plant and the safe movement of vehicles over the five year reporting period were Contusion, bruising and superficial crushing, Other fractures, not elsewhere classified, and Laceration or open wound not involving traumatic amputation accounting for 29, 25, and 16 per cent of LTI/Ds respectively.